satheeshbabu/CurrentBook/README.md

 # CurrentBook
-Keeping a safe copy of the books I have read,so I can easily give a list.
+Keeping a safe copy of the electronic books I have read,so I can easily give a list.